Codeinwp/pirate-forms/readme.txt

 - Choosing error messages
 - reCAPTCHA
 - Store the contacts in the database

+If are you looking for other alternatives check-out our article on <a href="http://www.codeinwp.com/blog/best-contact-form-plugins-wordpress/" rel="friend">best contact form plugins</a>, also if this doesn't work on your host, take a look at our <a href="http://www.codeinwp.com/blog/best-wordpress-shared-hosting-providers/" rel="friend">WordPress hosting study.

 This plugin is a fork of https://wordpress.org/plugins/proper-contact-form/.